Code-Institute-Submissions/how-do-you-do/README.md

 > #### Potential Student

-As a potential student I would come to visit website to check pricing of the courses.
+As potential student who wants to study English online, I want to see pricing and structure of the courses, so that I can choose one that is right for me.
+I want to find easily.

-I would have option of viewing the website in other languages, by clicking on the language name in the right top corner.
-If I was visiting on mobile device, I would click on the country flags.
+As I land on landing page of how-do-you-do.com I have option of viewing the website in other languages, by clicking on the language name in the right top corner.If I was visiting on mobile device, I would see country flags instead.

+Right on the top of the page I see hero image with animated text saying : "There are many reasons for learning English.
+Only you know yours." which is changing it's translation to different languages, which I cool find and interesting.

 Right under hero image I see Start Learning Now! button, which could be clicked.

-I would scroll down to read about the benefits of learning English and then I would see button Start Learning Now! again.
+I would scroll down to read about the benefits of learning English and then under benefits section I would see button Start Learning Now! again.

-And as I would scroll down even more I would see testimonials from previous students under which I would have third opportunity to click on the Start Learning Now! button.
+And as I would scroll down even more I would see testimonials from previous students, which convinced me that it's good place to learn English online.
+And I would click on the Start Learning Now!, which is situated under testimonials section as well.

-Once I would click on the button I would see form with prices, and if I wanted to sign up at that point I could fill in the form with my details and pay the course fee to become student.
+As I would click on the button I would see form with prices and structure.
+I would choose study plan that is right for me,fill in my details and pay the course fee to become student.

  > ####  Student

-After my payment, I would be logged into my dashboard, where I could book my first session with teacher of my choice.
-I could download study materials for the sessions.
-I could write notes about the session.
-And if I had more sessions taken and more notes written, I could review them as well.
-If I had any need for support, I could click on support button right under my profile picture and ask for the support required.
-I would have to confirm every session I took as completed, to be able to book another session.
- Once I was finished with my work there I could Logout by clicking on LOGOUT button in the top right corner of the screen.
+ As a student I want to be able to :

+ -  log in into my dashboard to book study session with teacher.
+ -  download study material to my device, so that I can practice what I've learnt.
+ -  write and save notes about session.
+ -  see all my previous notes and be able to read, edit, delete them.
+ -  access to support, when I need it.
+ -  rate / review my teacher(s).
+ -  logout of my dashboard.

 > #### Potential Teacher

-As a potential teacher I would come to visit website to check what is required to become online teacher.
+As potential teacher who wants to teach English online, I want to know terms and conditions of the company I would teach in.
+I want to find this information easily.

-I would have option of viewing the website in other languages, by clicking on links of the languages in the right top corner.
-If I was visiting on mobile device, I would click on the flags of the county.
+As I land on landing page of how-do-you-do.com I have option of viewing the website in other languages, by clicking on the language name in the right top corner.If I was visiting on mobile device, I would see country flags instead.

+Right on the top of the page I see hero image with animated text saying : "There are many reasons for learning English.
+Only you know yours." which is changing it's translation to different languages, which I cool find and interesting.

-I would see word Teacher? or translated equivalent on the top of the page, or graduation cap icon with question mark, if I was visiting on mobile device.
+On the navigation bar, in the right hand corner, I would see word Teacher? or translated version of it, If I was visiting on mobile device, I would see graduation cap icon with question mark next to it.
+That makes me click it.

- As I would hover over this word, a title of the element would appear asking me "Would you like to become one of our teachers?" .
+As I would hover over this word, a title of the element would appear asking me "Would you like to become one of our teachers?"

 As I would like that very much, I would click on it.
 Then I would see sign up form.
-I could fill my details.
+I would fill in my details.

-Once I would click on Sign up! button, I would see acknowledgement of my request.
-And I would be asked to check my email for further instructions.
+As I click on Sign up! button,
+I see acknowledgement of my request.

+I would be asked to check my email for further instructions.

 > #### Teacher

-Once I am accepted as Teacher of how-do-you-do.com, I would receive congratulation email with temporary password to log in to my dashboard.
-There I could check my booking calendar.
+As teacher I want to be able to:

+-   log in into my dashboard to check my bookings.
- Check on progress of my students.
-Download study material for any session.
-Write notes about the sessions.
+-   check on progress of my students.
- Read, edit, delete notes about the sessions.
- I could block off some days in my calendar.
-I could request support, by clicking on the support button under my profile picture.
-Once I was finished with my work there I could Logout by clicking on LOGOUT button in the top right corner of the screen.
+-   write and save notes about session.
+-   see all my previous notes and be able to read, edit, delete them.
+-   access to support, when I need it.
+-   block some of the days, when I am not available for teaching.
+-   logout of my dashboard.

 ## Testing

  I recommend using one of these modern browsers : Google Chrome, Mozilla Firefox or Opera.